-Introduction to the Keyboard
+Cue the Keyboard

-Several years ago, I saw this wonderful lesson idea and adapted it to my Kindergarten classroom.
+Several years ago, I saw this wonderful lesson idea and adapted it to my kindergarten classroom.
 It is a fun and interactive way to teach elementary students how to use a keyboard.
 I have also included some websites for teachers to use to promote learning about the keyboard.

-Use this lesson to teach Kindergarteners:
+Use this lesson to teach kindergartners:

 - To start, teach them to know where the letters are on a keyboard.
 Show them a poster size keyboard that is enlarged on a poster maker (or this can be done at an office store) and laminate it.
 Show them where the letters, numbers, backspace and enter keys are on the poster.